-- Social benefit = total benefit of a g - = total benefit of a good to society,= private benefit + external benefit. - External benefit = amount that other people (not buyers or sellers) would be willing to pay to have the good produced. - But they never get the opportunity.
+- Social benefit - = total benefit of a good to society,= private benefit + external benefit. - External benefit = amount that other people (not buyers or sellers) would be willing to - pay to have the good produced.But they never get the opportunity.

 Marginal social benefit